-The development of the "Fun 5s" game
+GTECH develops and offers to TLC the "Fun 5s" game.

-In March of 2013, GTECH made a presentation to the TLC and provided examples of GTECH scratch-off games available for sale to the TLC, including the "Fun 5s" game.
-GTECH had previously operated the Fun 5s game in Nebraska, Indiana, Kansas, and Western Australia.
+In March of 2013, GTECH made a presentation to the TLC and provided examples of GTECH scratch-off games available for sale to the TLC.
+CR 425.
+One of those games was known as the "Fun 5s" game.
+GTECH had previously operated the Fun 5s game in Nebraska, Indiana, Kansas, and Western Australia with much financial success.
+CR 425, 362-63.

 The TLC selected GTECH's Fun 5s game as one of the scratch-off games it intended to purchase from GTECH for use during fiscal year 2014.
+CR 425.
 It was GTECH's responsibility to prepare the first draft of the working papers for the Fun 5s game.
+CR 425-26, 360.
 GTECH's customer service representative, Penny Whyte, prepared the initial draft of the working papers for the Fun 5s game.
+CR 425-26, 366-67.
 The TLC had no involvement in putting together the initial draft working papers.
+CR 425-26, 386.
 The initial draft working papers were sent to the TLC only after GTECH had done an internal review of the artwork, instructions, and parameters for the game.
+CR 425-26, 376-77.

 On April 16, 2014, GTECH sent the draft "working papers" for approval by the TLC.
+CR 425-26.
 The draft working papers closely mirrored the game parameters, artwork, and instructions used by GTECH for its Fun 5s game in Nebraska.
-The game instructions found in GTECH's initial draft working papers were identical to those chosen by GTECH when it first submitted the artwork for the Fun 5s game to the TLC except GTECH changed the word "get" to "reveal".
+CR 425-26, 364.
+The game instructions found in GTECH's initial draft working papers were identical to those chosen by GTECH when it first submitted the artwork for the Fun 5s game to the TLC except GTECH changed the word "get" to "reveal."
+CR 425-26, 387-89.